nickcox/cd-extras/docs/navigation.md

 Any remaining capacity is used for the most recently entered non-bookmarked directories.

 You can manually remove entries with the `Remove-RecentLocation` command or by using the `-Prune` switch with `Set-RecentLocation` and `Set-FrecentLocation`.
-This command expects a parameter, `Pattern`, which is a PowerShell wildcard pattern used to match against the directory path or a complete directory leaf name.
+The optional pattern is a PowerShell wildcard matched against the directory path or a complete directory leaf name.
 If no pattern is given then the current working directory is removed.

 ```powershell
 [~]> Set-Alias z Set-FrecentLocation